pmcculler/sd-dynamic-javascript/README.md

 ## State: Current Problems and TODOs
 * None.
 Unlike everything else in life, this is problem free.
 * Except... it might be something of a security issue to run arbitrary Javascript inside your prompt.
 Just saying.
+I mean, there's precautions; the extension uses a headless browser, and those are reasonably well sandboxed.
+Still.
 * And you do have to install something on the side, see Requirements just below.
 Hey, they say nothing free is worthwhile.

 ## Requirements